willfarrell/pass-sdlc/README.md

 - Meet the strictest internation approch to Privacy.
 GDPR / Bill C-11
 - No 3rd party code that collects and/or shares Personaly Identifiable Information (PII)
 - Additional layer of encryption within storage
+- Write a privacy policy first to be a strict as possible.
+Privacy leads design/technology, instead of
+- Evaliate impact to

 ## Accessibility
 - Invest in UX and design to ensure it's easy to use